 This is in addition to the declaration of Melbourne suburb of Sunbury as a COVID-19 Hotspot, effective 9.00am this morning.

-This direction has been updated following additional clinical advice, and follows on from a cluster of three cases linked to a hotel quarantine facility in Melbourne where two workers and a returned traveller have tested positive to COVID-19 after working or quarantining on the same floor of the facility.
+This direction has been updated following additional clinical advice, and follows on from a cluster of cases linked to a hotel quarantine facility in Melbourne.
 Victoria Health Authorities have implemented a number of public health controls to prevent the spread of COVID-19 that are continuing in light of these cases.

 Anyone travelling to the Northern Territory from a COVID-19 Hotspot must undertake 14 days of mandatory, supervised quarantine at the Alice Springs or Howard Springs quarantine facilities at a cost of $2,500 per person.
 Quarantine will be undertaken at the first urban centre you arrive at, including for transit.
 Those people in the air at the time the hotspot was declared will have the option to return home or enter mandatory supervised quarantine at no cost.

 To arrange a test, please contact the COVID-19 Hotline on 1800 008 002 to book.
 You do not need to have a COVID-19 test if you only transited to or through an airport terminal.
 For all other enquiries phone 1800 490 484.